halal-beef/PS4-Firmware-Downloader/README.md

 Linux

 MacOS (Theoretically, build it and find out my laptop isnt some sort of killer laptop i cant hackintosh it and i cannot afford a mac)

+# Known Bugs
+None afaik

+On Linux you may need to resize your window so that the full changelog isnt cut off